 If you are not in the right place, you will miss the boat and the special moment.
 Lafayette, Chicago, Logansport, Mulberry, most of Frankfort will NOT be in the right place.

-TOTAL SOLAR ECLIPSE FUN FACTS from Fritz Kleinhans, PhD who has traveled the world to see 7 total solar eclipses:
+From Fritz Kleinhans, PhD who has traveled the world to see seven total solar eclipses:

-- 7 minutes is the maximum ANYONE, ANY TIME, ANY ECLIPSE could possibly stay in moon’s shadow and observe totality.
+- Seven minutes is the maximum ANYONE, ANY TIME, ANY ECLIPSE could possibly stay in moon’s shadow and observe totality.
 The only exception to this is if you are in an aircraft chasing the shadow.
-It this case, you can stay in the shadow longer than 7 minutes.
+It this case, you can stay in the shadow longer than seven minutes.

 - After April 8, 2024 the next accessible total solar eclipse in the world will be in Northern Africa on August 2, 2027.
 Some total solar eclipses are impractical to see because the location is so remote.